Qazeer/InfoSec-Notes/WebApps/CMS_and_softwares/ColdFusion.md

 To process to manually setup a scheduled task that will execute the specified binary is as follow:

-  1. Create a reverse shell executable
+  1. Create a web / reverse shell executable in `cfm`, `jsp` or `exe` / `elf`
      (Refer to the `[General] shells` note)

   2.
   a.
 Launch a webserver exposing the created reverse shell
      (Refer to the `[General] File transfer` note)
   b.
-Setup a listener for the reverse shell connection
+If needed, setup a listener for the reverse shell connection

-  3. Retrieve the system time at
+  3. Retrieve the system time in the Server Settings > Settings Summary

      ```
      <http | https>://<HOSTNAME | IP>/CFIDE/administrator/reports/index.cfm